 Go to any image database, and type “psoriasis” in the search bar.
 The results?
 Invariably, you will scroll past several images of isolated body parts displaying angry, red lesions.
 You may find stock photo models with flawless skin pantomiming an itchy elbow, or posing with an equally handsome counterpart dressed in quintessential blue scrubs.
 How many times must you click “next page” before finding a single image of someone with black or brown skin?
 And as for the gray plaque that often characterizes psoriasis in darker skin tones, can you find any images at all?

-Sofia Lovi, a Malaysian patient advocate, is correcting this disparity through an IFPA project titled .
+Sofia Lovi, a Malaysian patient advocate, is correcting this disparity through an IFPA project titled All the Colors We Are.
 A growing image library on IFPA’s website presents psoriatic disease in diverse people and in real-life contexts.
 These images are available for free download.

 “Psoriatic disease affects all people.
 By failing to show psoriatic disease as it really is, we are perpetuating implicit biases with harmful consequences,” explained Sofia Lovi.
 “In certain parts of the world, psoriatic disease is mistaken for a curse.
 People who have visible plaque are ostracized from society.
 Stigma makes life with psoriatic disease extremely difficult, and it’s unjust.
 IFPA is working to fill the gap in awareness.”